whatisnuclear/website/index.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingThree">
       <div class="accordion-body">
-        Because nuclear fuel contains millions of times more energy per mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil and biofuels which release much of their combustion wastes into the air, causing severe health and environmental problems.
+        Because nuclear fuel contains millions of times more energy per mass than anything else, it is possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil and biofuels which release much of their combustion wastes into the air, causing severe health and environmental problems.

 The following table shows how long a 100 Watt light bulb could run from using 1 kg of various fuels.
-The natural uranium undergoes nuclear fission and thus attains very high energy density (energy stored in a unit of mass).
+The natural uranium undergoes nuclear fission and thus attains extremely high energy density (energy stored in a unit of mass).

 <table class="table table-striped">
 <tr><th>Material</th><th >Energy Density (MJ/kg)</th><th >100W light bulb time (1kg)</th></tr>